jtobin/mighty-metropolis/README.md

 The classic Metropolis algorithm.
 Wander around parameter space according to a simple spherical Gaussian distribution.

-Exports a `mcmc` function that prints a trace to stdout, as well as a `metropolis` transition operator that can be used more generally.
+Exports a `mcmc` function that prints a trace to stdout, a `chain` function for collecting results in memory, and a `metropolis` transition operator that can be used more generally.

 See the *test* directory for example usage.